alexandrosgk/Deep-Unrolling-Federated-Learning-framework/DATA download.md

 #DATA of the paper

-The dataset for the training alogn with the real world Ouster dataset can be downloaded for this github link: https://github.com/RobustFieldAutonomyLab/lidar_super_resolution
+The dataset for the training and testing can be downloaded for this github link: https://github.com/RobustFieldAutonomyLab/lidar_super_resolution